 Here’s where we started spotting the subtle differences from the smaller packs.
 The main difference is the way the bag deals with the extra size and inevitable extra weight of the gear it is intended to carry.
 The backpack straps are wider and more padded, to start with, but also there´s a more involved system of spreading the weight across the top of the shoulders, with stitched-in supports across the whole shoulder area.

-We also noticed that there is a stiff piece of material at right angles to the main pack that sits from front to back over the top of each shoulders, with the straps actually stitched to the back of this and not to the pack itself.
+We also noticed that there is a stiff piece of material at right angles to the main pack that sits from front to back over the top of each shoulder, with the straps actually stitched to the back of this and not to the pack itself.
 This stops any pinching of the shoulder when the pack is full and heavy, and presumably reduces strain on the stitching too.
 It’s a good addition to the design of the smaller bags to take into account increased weight in a bigger bag.

 Apart from these differences, the things we reported in the two other reviews linked to above also hold true for the XXL Road Pack, and as we don’t have a video of this one (long story, involving customs officials and dodgy shotgun microphones…), if you’d like a better sense of what this bag feels like, watch the videos in those reviews, as they’re quite similar.